 -Head to the counter/bulk bun section – If you’re after more than just bread, most grocery stores have that nice little area with fresh baked goods for the picking.
-I head here if we need a couple buns or a pastry treat for my man.
-The paper bags provided help to avoid those terrible plastic containers they use.
+I head here if we need a couple buns or a pastry treat.
+The paper bags provided help to avoid those terrible plastic clam shells.
 Plus, it really is a treat, not a giant pile of pastries to nibble on at home.

 -Bakeries!
 There are some fantastic bakeries in this city.
 Baking fresh bread daily. why not check one out?
 Bring a clean cloth bag or tea towel to wrap up the freshness.
 Cobbs or Sidewalk Citizen are amazing!

 Milk and other dairy can be tricky to be plastic-free.
 Gone are the days of those milk men delivering glass jars.
-And since I drink a lot of coconut & fortified pea milk, but when I buy them, it comes at a plastic price my conscious pays for.
 Here are a few options to help:

 -Glass Milk Jars.
 I discovered Avalon milk just last week actually.
 They sell their milk in old school glass bottles.
 You pay $1 deposit, that you get back when you bring the bottle back clean.
 I’m really excited about this!!
 Found it at Sunnyside Market & Community Foods.

 -Make your own.
 Yes, this is for the more advantageous sort.
-But making your own almond or cashew or soy milk isn’t too hard.
+But making your own almond or cashew or soy or rice or oat milk isn’t too hard.
 And making yoghurt is even easier (google it).

 -Buy in Large format! *See last point below*